-Ultimately, there is a number of changes you can make to your training, from the gigantic to the tiny, and they all mean that your exercise can help the environment.
+Ultimately, you can make several changes to your training, from the gigantic to the tiny, and they all mean that your exercise can help the environment.
 Even if it’s not something you’re passionate about, you’re doing a good thing for yourself and the world.
 That’s motivation enough.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.